 The story is 247 pages long (plus a few extras along the way) and was posted from March 10, 2007 until May 27, 2009, so in a sense it could be considered the "official" unofficial 45th Anniversary Special.

 It can be read online, or downloaded in PDF and CBZ format.

 For other works by this author, see Rich's ComixBlog and Yet Another Fantasy Gamer Comic.

 Not to be confused with the web series The Ten Doctors, which has a similar premise but a different plot.

-- Absurdly High-Stakes Game: The game of Crazy 8's the Second Doctor challenges the Celestial Toymaker with.Two: If I lose, I and everything I ever did gets stamped out of existence, plunging all into chaos and allowing you the opportunity to restructure it to your own liking, turning it all into your own, massive playroom with all living things as your toys to entertain you for all eternity.
+- Absurdly High-Stakes Game: The game of Crazy 8's that Two challenges the Celestial Toymaker with.Two: If I lose, I and everything I ever did gets stamped out of existence, plunging all into chaos and allowing you the opportunity to restructure it to your own liking, turning it all into your own, massive playroom with all living things as your toys to entertain you for all eternity.

 After shutting down Omega's Gate and trapping him in his own anti-space, of course.

 Toymaker: And if you win... you want your freedom.
 That is all?

 Two: That's all I need.
 Miss a turn.

 - Accidental Misnaming:Nine: I am the Doctor, not "Thete", not "The Professor"!